WebReflection/heresy/README.md

 ## Project Achievements

   * declared elements are the instance you'd expect (no virtual, no facade)
-  * declared elements can be of any kind (table, tr, select, option, ...)
+  * declared elements can be of any kind (table, tr, select, option, ...), including element
   * declare any component within other components breaking the limits of a single, name-clashing based, registry
   * any attribute change, or node lifecycle, can be tracked via Custom Elements V1 API (no componentDidMount and friends)
   * `oninit`, `onconnected`, `ondisconnected`, and `onattributechanged` events out of the box